 5. Other textbooks on Particle Physics.

-The course follows Cahn and Goldhaber and will consist of a set of lectures by myself and 15-20-minute presentations by students.
-Every student will be assigned a topic from the list below.
-Each student should give two presentations in the first and the second half of the course.
+The course follows Cahn and Goldhaber and will consist of a set of lectures by myself and 40-minute presentations by students.
+Students will form groups and each group will be assigned a topic that will be presented in class.
 The presentation should consist of an introduction to the knowledge of the time, discuss experiments and their results and describe the impact of the results.
-The schedule will be posted on the web after the students are assigned topics for presentations.
-The students have to choose a topic by Thursday, 1st of October (talk to me).
+Presentations will be followed by questions and short discussions.

 List of topics covered in the course (those, which can be chosen by students for their presentations are shown in red):